 Some very detailed carpentry skills are involved if you want to craft shutters from scratch, so are not for beginners or those who only dabble in DIY!

 Compared to off-the-shelf products such as curtains or blinds, shutters are not the easiest choice if you just want homemade simple window treatments.
 There are options out there, but there will always be a level of degree of technical skill required, which is why a shutter specialist would be a simpler choice.

 Self-assembly plantation shutters could work for you if you’re feeling up to the challenge, but they don’t provide the premium quality or elegant finish found in made-to-measure varieties.
-Some companies do offer DIY shutters kits as a solution, but these are also tricky to assemble so aren’t always suitable for novices to DIY.
+Some companies do offer DIY shutter kits as a solution, but these are also tricky to assemble, so aren’t always suitable for novices to DIY.

 How to treat window shutters

-With limited availability for the DIY market, this wood lacquer is great for allergy sufferers and is effective at killing bacteria for as long as 10 years.
+With limited availability for the DIY market, this wood lacquer is great for allergy sufferers and is effective at killing bacteria for as long as ten years.